JJohnyy/rent-calculator/readme.md

 ![w3cmarkup](assets/wireframes/w3cvalidatorcss.png).

 After implementing my inital idea of calculating price by square meter I realized I have to adjust prices per square meter to make sure calculator does more realistic pricing.
 Overall Iam realizing this approach has quite a number of flaws and will have to be rethinked to for realisitc use in a real world.
 Even tho I implemented another features to create a better calculator, there is still some work to do.
+People who tested calculator didnt have any issues understanding or navigating thru the calculator.
+It was suggested to me to add some pictures.
+I wanted to keep the design with white background and thats what I did.

 ### Deployment